STUDENT CODE OF CONDUCT

 - The interim suspension or restriction does not replace the regular conduct process, which shall proceed on the normal schedule, up to and through a Student Conduct Hearing, if required.

 However, the student should be notified in writing of this action and the reasons for the interim suspension or other restriction.
 The notice should include the time, date, and place of a subsequent meeting at which the student may show cause why his or her continued presence on the campus does not constitute a threat and at which the alleged violation may be further discussed.

-1. A decision reached and/or sanction imposed by the Student Conduct Board or by a Student Conduct Administrator may be appealed by the Accused Student within five (5) business days of the decision.
-Such appeals shall be in writing, to the Associate Dean for Equity or his/ her designee, following the instructions provided within the outcome letter.
+- A decision reached and/or sanction imposed by the Student Conduct Board or by a Student Conduct Administrator may be appealed by the Accused Student within five (5) business days of the decision.
+Such appeals shall be in writing, to the Executive Director for Equity or his/ her designee, following the instructions provided within the outcome letter.
 Any sanctions imposed should be considered in effect as described in the outcome letter.

-Appeals requests that meet one (or more) of these purposes will be forwarded to the Dean of the College for review.
-Appeal requests of cases resolved through the Residential Life process, will be forwarded to the Associate Dean for Equity or the Associate Dean of Residential Life.
+Appeal requests that meet one (or more) of these purposes will be forwarded to the Dean of the College for review.
+Appeal requests of cases resolved through the Residential Life process, will be forwarded to the Executive Director for Equity or the Associate Dean of Residential Life.

 J. Violation of Law and College Discipline